The Slide Show/ Neckerchief Slides

 - You can also make miniature weather rock slides.

-slide, but beyond size and weight, you would have to look to the sky.
-In
+beyond size and weight, you would have to look to the sky.
+In addition to

-addition to PVC pipe slices, rings from many water and soda bottles work well,
+PVC pipe slices, rings from many water and soda bottles work well, some

 Contents